scrapy/scrapy/docs/topics/addons.rst

-* for a small pipeline, the add-on interface could be implemented in the same class that also implements the ``open/close_spider`` and ``process_item`` callbacks
+* for a small pipeline, the add-on interface could be implemented in the same class that also implements the ``open/close_spider`` and ``process_item`` callbacks,
-* for larger add-ons, or for clearer structure, the interface could be provided by a stand-alone module
+* for larger add-ons, or for clearer structure, the interface could be provided by a stand-alone module.

 The absolute minimum interface consists of two attributes: